dm-academy/platform/README.md

 ## How to Use
+Dependency on your local machine:
+* Virtualbox
+* Vagrant
 Start up a vagrant vm using the Vagrantfile
 Clone the repository in your home directory<br />
 * After that run the startup.sh script to install all dependency<br />